astrnt/demo-sdk/README.md

-### Astronaut Manager SDK for Android
+### Astronaut DEMO SDK for Android
-Currently we just support SDK for Video Interview
+Currently we just support SDK for register candidate, save Id card and upload Interview Video

 ##### Make sure you register as Developer Partner at Astronaut.
 If you haven't, you can register [here](https://developers.astrnt.co/)
 ---